pryley/site-reviews/readme.txt

 - __Developer Friendly__: Designed for WordPress developers with over 100 hooks and convenient functions
 - __Documentation__: FAQ and documenation for hooks and all shortcodes and functions
 - __Editor Blocks__: Use the custom editor blocks in the Gutenberg editor
+- __Elementor Support__: Use the native Elementor Widgets in the Elementor editor
 - __Form Styles__: Match the review form with popular themes and form plugins
 - __Import Third-Party Reviews__: Includes a built-in CSV importer
 - __JSON-LD Schema__: Display your reviews and ratings in search results